Device Metrics Dimensions

 Non-directional

-Interface Capacity The speed of the device interface through which flow ingressed/egressed (see Interface Field Definitions). integer
+Interface Capacity Speed of the interface for ingress/egress flow (see Interface Field Definitions). integer

 UDR